 Voila!
 Now all you have to do is loop it onto the hanger of the birdfeeder like so…The other end, attach a new hanger over the other end before you hang up your feeder.

-Fill the moat with water. so ants who try to find their way in will drown and not stand a chance!
+Fill the moat with water (up to the inner rim). so ants who try to find their way in will drown and not stand a chance.

 Wan’t that brilliant?
 And the best part is, the moat sits right atop the feeder and blends in with it nicely so it doesn’t detract from your feeder’s appearance or appeal.